Nancy Fugate Woods: Work

 Nursing Research: Theory and Practice.
-Over the course of her career, Woods has served as the President of the American Academy of Nursing, President of the North American Menapause Society, President of the Society for Menstrual Cycle Research, and as Dean of the University of Washington's nursing program.
+Over the course of her career, Woods has served as the President of the American Academy of Nursing, President of the North American Menopause Society, President of the Society for Menstrual Cycle Research, and as Dean of the University of Washington's nursing program.
 She was also elected to the Institute of Medicine, National Academy of Sciences.

 Award

 In 2017, Woods was named a Living Legend of the American Academy of Nursing.